Protect dependency installation process with allow-scripts

 Manual Allow-listing

-The value is of type Record<PackageName, boolean> where PackageName is a dependency which is either allowed or disallowed to run lifecycle scripts.
+The value is of type Record<PackageName, boolean> where PackageName is a dependency (with a #version suffix by default) which is either allowed or disallowed to run lifecycle scripts.
 To allow script execution, use a value of true; to disallow, use a value of false.

 Example Configuration